Timber garages, eh?

 This is BAD NEWS, whether your building is made of brick, concrete, timber, or anything else, really.

-Water ingress causes problems such as mould, dampness, and condensation, and in timber buildings it encourages wood rot.
+Water ingress causes problems such as mould, damp and condensation, and in timber buildings it encourages wood rot.
 These problems apply to anything that you keep inside that building.
 Your car, tools, garden furniture, or whatever, will also get wet, mouldy, or rotten.